jeskaj/Portfolio-Website/README.md

 ### Purpose

-The purpose of this website is to showcase my skills, talents, abilities and coding experience, in order to introduce myself to potential employers as a skilled web developer and IT professional.
+The purpose of this website is to showcase my skills, talents, abilities and coding experience, in order to introduce myself as a skilled web developer and IT professional to the target audience - potential employers.

 ### Website Structure